pombredanne/centidb/docs/index.rst

         multiple logical records as part of a batch.

     *Primitive Value*
-        A value of any type that :py:func:`encode_keys` supports.
+        A value of any type that :py:func:`keycoder.packs` supports.